(Translated by R. Scott Smith)

 But there is a Tityos right here in the man overcome by Love,

-rent asunder by winged creatures, consumed by anguished anxiety,
+rent asunder by winged creatures, consumed by anguished

 or torn apart by worries caused by any other desire.